cjsauer/meteor-fresh/README.md

 This package deals with the overall look of the site and contains site-wide templates including `layout, navigation, sidebar, etc`.
 Basically things that are considered general, app-wide templates.
 Remember that, with packages, exports must be explicit, so if you add a new view (say, navigation.html) you must add it to the package.js file in the layouts package so it can be seen by the rest of the app.

+Packages that use this layout should `api.use('app:layout')` in their `package.js` file.
+In this way, you could potentially have more than one layout per app.

+This package uses the `app:bootstrap` package.

 ### app:homepage

 Contains the html, less, and js files to serve up the homepage of the app.
+This package uses the `app:layout` package.

 ### app:bootstrap

 A copy of the bootstrap CSS framework.
 We include our own copy of the bootstrap source code so that it can be easily customized and extended.
 To extend/customize bootstrap, take a look first at the `theme.bootstrap.less` file.
 This file loads a file called `themes/darkly.less`, which was taken straight from [bootswatch.com](http://bootswatch.com)\*.
 Less files like `darkly.less` override bootstrap less varialbes to give bootstrap a different look.
 Have a look at the [available bootstrap variables](http://getbootstrap.com/customize/#less-variables) for an idea of what is possible.

 \* Do not override the `@icon-font-path` or any other iconography variables.
 Those are already setup to point to the glyphicon fonts for you.